Automating-GIS-processes/site/README.md

 97. Update, rebuild and upload the docker image TODO

-97. Create a *CSC Notebooks* ‘workspace’ and ‘application’
+97. Create a *CSC Notebooks* ‘workspace’ and ‘application’ TODO

 98. Slack TODO